Czaporka/bootstrap/README.md

 ## Description
 Overengineered solution for installing my poor collection of dotfiles and scripts to freshly provisioned machines.

+Currently works OK on Debian-like distros.
+On others there is quite a lot of issues.

 ## Example
 ```
 user@host:~/bootstrap$ make install-script-make-env.sh